gaow/rotation-2023/README.md

 Students will lead on the cis-network discovery using resources built from the QTL discovery above, adopting and applying our new statistical method called mvSuSiE, and furnish the results into a manuscript to be published in late 2024 or early 2025.

+## Project 3: Context specific molecular QTL discovery to elucidate Alzheimer's disease etiology

+### Aim

+Same as Project 2.

+### Details

+The assignment for rotation is exactly the same as Project 2 --- please follow the detailed instructions there.
+The difference is the problem we address here: traditional QTL discovery typically focus on all the samples available to an investigator, assuming the effects of QTL in these samples are the same.
+However, it is also well known that QTL can act in context specific fashion.
+For example tissue, cell type, age, sex, and biomarkers of a person can have impact in the way the DNA variant regulates molecular phenotypes.
+A particularly interesting In our lab we curate and analyze QTL in brains and blood relevant to their role in blood-brain barrier and the regulation leading to neurodegenerative discorders.

+Analysis outlined in Project 2 can be similarly applied for context specific QTL.
+To get started, please read Project 2 Details and Outcome and Next steps until April, 2024.

+### Next steps for summer 2024

+Student will lead on a manuscript exploring context specific QTL and context specific cis-QTL network relevant to Alzheimer's disease.

-## Project 3: Simulation study for a new method to discover trans-regulatory network from quantitative trait loci analysis
+## Project 4: Simulation study for a new method to discover trans-regulatory network from quantitative trait loci analysis

 ### Aim